TimeWarpEngineering/timewarp-state/Samples/02-ActionTracking/README.md

 ### 3. Configure Services

-Update your Program.cs to register both your application assembly and the TimeWarp.State.Plus assembly:
+Update your Program.cs to register both your application assembly and the TimeWarp.State.Plus assembly, and configure the ActiveActionBehavior:

 ```csharp
 namespace Sample02Wasm;